CamDavidsonPilon/eem_analysis/README.md

 ## Autoencoding EEMs

-EEMs (exciation-emission-matrices) are measurements of a sample's fluorescence intensity at varying excitation and emission wavelengths.
+EEMs (excitation emission matrices) are measurements of a sample's fluorescence intensity at varying excitation and emission wavelengths.